2014 Sochi Winter Olympics Spotlight: Patrick Meek

 "My dad got one of those 10-gallon buckets at the ice rink, turned it over and, as he was coaching, I would just push it around and follow him around," Meek said.
 "That’s how I learned to skate – just following my dad around.
 I didn’t have an instructor, I didn’t have a coach – my dad was my coach up until I was 18 years old."

-Meek knows what you're thinking.
+Meek knows what you’re thinking.
 With a father and grandfather who both loved speed skating, it might look like he was forced into the sport.
+But, he insists, that wasn’t the case at all.

 "Honestly, it was just something I developed my own love for," he said.
 "This could have easily been a sport that was forced on me, but there were several times after a competition didn’t go my way or something that my dad sat me down and said, ‘Do you want to keep skating?
 Do you perhaps want to play soccer or something?’
 And, every single time, I told him, ‘No, I want to skate.’"